Dima49131/SentimentAnalysis2.0/README.md

 # Sentiment Analysis 2.0
 This is my second attempt and making a sentiment analysis tool.
 This time i've leveraged a larger amount of data to train the model on.
-Spesifically using amazon reviews from 2018, found here https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/
+Specifically using Amazon reviews from 2018, found here https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/

 I trained it on 2,205,054 total reviews from the data set.
 735,018 positive, negative 735,018, and  735,018 neutral.